 Cost of Pleading Guilty

 Points would be added by The Pennsylvania Department of Transportation (PennDOT) to your driving record for the alleged violation.
 If the points are accumulated, it can lead to a lot of complications and you may end up paying a lot for car insurance premiums.
 There is also a risk of your license being suspended.
-Therefore, if you get a traffic ticket, you should contact a reputed Pittsburgh Criminal Lawyer right away.
-An experienced criminal defense attorney can try to reduce your points and if you are lucky, can totally dismiss them.
+Therefore, if you get a traffic ticket, you should contact a reputed Criminal Lawyer right away.
+An experienced Pittsburgh traffic ticket attorney can try to reduce your points and if you are lucky, can totally dismiss them.
 If you think from the point of view of expenditure, then hiring a good attorney will help you save a lot in the long run by reducing your upcoming insurance premium costs.Six or More than six Points on Your Driving Record

 Most traffic violations in Pennsylvania will add points to your driving records.
 If you have six points or more things can get very complicated for you.
 Your insurance company will raise your rates.
 You’ll have to sit for an exam.
 If you do not pass the exam within 30 days, then your license will be suspended until you do.
 Two points would be reduced from your record once you pass the exam.